amarallab/personality-types/README.md

 - ```python -m ipykernel install --user --name personality-types --display-name "personality-types"``` makes the environemnt available in the jupyter notebooks
 - ```jupyter notebook``` starts jupyter notebooks

+## Notes

+#### External packages

+For factor rotation we use the code from https://github.com/mvds314/factor_rotation which is in src/external/